 - Present a photo ID at the front desk.

 - Pay the adoption fee (typically between $25 and $200).

-- Get copies of the sterilization certificate and vaccination records so you can get him licensed.
+- Obtain copies of the sterilization certificate and vaccination records for licensing.

 Some useful links: